SpencerKenison/AirfoilTempVarNek5000/README.md

 This repository contains the necessary files to run a systematic study of an airfoil using the **Nek5000** incompressible Navier-Stokes solver.
 The workflow automates the generation of test cases, execution of the simulations, and post-processing of lift and drag coefficients.

+## Simulation Overview

-## Simulation OverviewThe simulations are set up for **2D Incompressible Navier-Stokes with Heat Transfer** on an airfoil (likely a NACA 4-digit profile, such as the NACA 2412 indicated in `template.par`).
+The simulations are set up for **2D Incompressible Navier-Stokes with Heat Transfer** on an airfoil (likely a NACA 4-digit profile, such as the NACA 2412 indicated in `template.par`).

 The test matrix explores a combination of: